 Don’t forget to Star us on GitHub.

-@ExtratermDev or via RSS feed to receive news updates as they happen.
+@ExtratermDev or via RSS feed or even Watch Releases on GitHub to receive news updates as they happen.

 Development and Contributing